BeamCtrl/Airiana/README.md

 #### Interface:

 System control and monitoring is done via a web-page at http://airana.local. from this interface you can toggle the winter/summer mode, set fanspeed low/mid/high, force the high mode on a timer for 2hrs if there is need for forced ventilation.
+System control is separated from the display so if you like you kan expose the web interface to the Internet without having outsiders change your settings.
+The sytem will not allow access from an external network unless explicitly directed to do so.

-Tips and Tricks: if you want to run fans at low on a timer set forced and then manually set low speed. the timer inhibits the automation for 2 hrs
+Tips and Tricks: if you want to run fans at low on a timer set forced ventilation and then manually set low speed. the timer inhibits the automation for 2 hrs

 #### HomeAssistant http-sensor:
 If configured the ha-token file can contain the ip, port and token of your runnning homeAssistant server.
 Airiana will then send temperature/humidity and extract fan rpm as http sensors and they śhould pop up in you HomeAssistant.